 2017 is going to be busy!
-I have finally put together a volume of my short stories: One Of Life’s Certainties.
+I have finally put together a volume of my short stories: News Of Leon & Other Tales.
 It’s out for proofreading and comments from fellow writers.
 I am also putting together with fellow writers a ghost tour of Chichester to take place on 21st June as part of the Chichester Festival.
 But the biggest project arrived on 9th January – Lulu, a cockapoo puppy.
 What a work-stopper!
 But what a cutie!
 Photo attached so you too can stop work to say “Aah!”

 Press mentions have been coming in thick and fast this month – if five mentions in the local papers counts as thick, and, er, fast.
 Here are copies of them all so you too can bask in my reflected glory.
 You might wonder why the worst photo of me is the one where I’ve just had my hair DONE – aargh!
 Clue: it’s the one where I’m sat in the hairdressers.